-At the Contra Costa County Office of Education, special education programs do not use textbooks.
-Each student has an Individual Education Plan, which drives each student's instructional program.
+At Contra Costa County Office of Education, special education programs do not use textbooks.
+Each student has an Individual Education Plan, which drives instructional programs.

 Textbooks and Instructional Materials Year and month in which data were collected: January 2020 Core Curriculum Area Textbooks and Instructional Materials/Year of Adoption